 See also: Best battery packs

 Apps that drain your battery

 Being able to have numerous apps for different purposes downloaded on your phone is what makes our smartphones so good.
-However, there may be a few that are resulting in rapid battery drain, without you even knowing about it.
+However, there may be a few that are resulting in rapid Android OS battery drain., without you even knowing about it.

 You can see which apps are using up your battery by going to the Battery section in the Settings menu.
 Of course, if you have been using an app often, it will be higher up on the list.
 That said, if you find that an app is causing an abnormal amount of battery drain, your best bet is to uninstall that particular app.
 These issues can often be fixed with a software update, so once an update for that app rolls out, you should be able to install it once again.

 There are also some apps that access your location, and using GPS in the background can cause significant battery drain.
 You can see if this is the cause by going to the Location section in the Settings.
 Here, you will see a list of apps that use location services, and tapping on an app will show how much battery has been drained because of it.